mmhuntsberry/project-metroid/README.md

 Let's spin them up!

-_note:_ _At the time of writing this only the MySQL Database and GraphQL Server are hooked up together._

 In the root of the project, in the `package.json` file, you'll find three scripts.
 You can `docker-compose up` or `docker-compose down` individually or do both and clean your local environment of any dangling images(recommended).

 Simply run,